-The willingness and ability to take your personal injury case to court becomes leverage.
+The willingness and ability to take your case to court may become leverage.
 You want the defense and/or their insurance company to know that you’re willing and able to fight them in court.
-The benefit of using a firm with an experienced litigation practice is that the other side knows you’ll follow through.
+The benefit of using a firm with an experienced litigation practice is that the other side knows you can follow through.
 That you mean business.
-They know they can’t count on pressuring you into taking a settlement for less than you may deserve.
+You don’t want them pressuring you into taking a settlement for less than you may deserve.

 It’s a kind of cycle: you want a firm to have an experienced litigation practice (the ability to fight in court) so that you don’t necessarily have to end up in court.

 What Specific Advantages Might You Get if You Hire a Law Firm With an Experienced Litigation Practice?

 If you are injured, there may be a few key advantages when you hire a firm willing and able to fight for you in court.

 You Know Your Attorney Won’t Just Advise You to Settle